RDRD BIBLE STUDY

 - Salvation or Soteriology

-Examples of not-major categories are:
+Examples of minor categories are:

 - German Liberalism

-Granted, the theology of death is important to Christians, and important when studying certain passages.
+For example, the theology of death is important to Christians, and important when studying certain passages.
 However, it does not permeate the Scriptures as does the Holy Spirit or salvation.
 Also, an Evangelical may not incorporate the doctrine of purgatory in their belief system, unlike a Catholic brother or sister.
 But knowing about purgatory is beneficial in order to understand Martin Luther and the Reformation in general.

 To sum so far, systematic theology contains major topics articulating the faith.
 And it contains other topics which also articulate the faith, or something related to the faith, which can be more or less useful depending on the subject under study, whether it be a particular passage, a particular time in Christian history, or based on denominational leaning.